Conditional Statements in SQL

 ISNULL(expression, replacement_value)

-Example: Let’s say you have a Products table where some products do not have a price listed (NULL), and you want to replace NULL values with a default price of 100.
+Example: Let’s say you have a Products table where some products do not have a Quantity listed (NULL), and you want to replace NULL values with a default value =1.

 FROM Products;